berkeatac/data-marketplace/README.md

 The endpoint for blocks / product information is CORS enabled, and therefore it's not possible to make calls from the browser.
 To workaround this issue, I have deployed my own cors-anywhere instance to use as a server in-between the browser and the server.
 The heroku instance can be found in the URL the fetch requests are sent to.

+#### There may be randomly failing requests due to this, and should produce a successful response after a few tries.

 ## Responsiveness

 The application is fully responsive in devices of all sizes and works in every major browser.